 If you are eligible to receive subsidised healthcare in your host country, make sure you find out about any gaps or exceptions in your coverage.

 Engage with the new culture

 Learning about the new culture and engaging with your new community can help children to adapt and have a smoother transition.
 Encourage them to forge new friendships, and help them to do so by interacting with neighbours and locals in the area.

 In addition to enrolling your children in a new school; take them to events nearby or get them to participate in local sports.
 These activities can present great opportunities for meeting locals and making new friends that can help children to settle and enjoy their new environment.

 It’s important to try and maintain strong ties to your home country, and for children not to lose contact with their roots.
-Keep in contact with family and friends, and keep your traditions by preserving special occasions you celebrated in your home country.
+Keep in contact with family and friends at home by using helpful sites such as Facebook and Skype.
+Also be sure to keep your traditions by preserving special occasions you celebrated in your home country.